Status indicators

 5. Per-session telemetry archive query 🔵

-§13.2.7 (Real-time Telemetry Stream) provides a live WebSocket feed but no historical query.
-The Diagnostics Console reconstructs power profiles for past sessions frommax_power / avg_power summary fields, which is approximate.
+The Real-time Telemetry Stream endpoint provides a live WebSocket feed but no historical query.
+Power profiles for past sessions can be reconstructed only frommax_power / avg_power summary fields, which is approximate.

 Proposed: